Breast milk: Restaurants and recipes

 A minority of people, including restaurateurs Hans Lochen of Switzerland and Daniel Angerer of Austria, who operate a restaurant in New York City, have used human breast milk, or at least advocated its use, as a substitute for cow's milk in dairy products and food recipes.
 An icecreamist in London's Covent Garden, The Licktators, started selling an ice cream named Baby Gaga in February 2011.
 Each serving cost £14.
-All the milk was donated by a Mrs Hiley who earned £15 for every 10 ounces and called it a "great recession beater".
+All the milk was donated by a Mrs. Hiley, who earned £15 for every 10 ounces and called it a "great recession beater".
 The ice cream sold out on its first day.
 Despite the success of the new flavour, the Westminster Council officers removed the product from the menu to make sure that it was, as they said, "fit for human consumption."
 Tammy Frissell-Deppe, a family counsellor specialized in attachment parenting, published a book, titled A Breastfeeding Mother's Secret Recipes, providing a lengthy compilation of detailed food and beverage recipes containing human breast milk.
 Human breast milk is not produced or distributed industrially or commercially, because the use of human breast milk as an adult food is considered unusual to the majority of cultures around the world, and most disapprove of such a practice.

 In Costa Rica, there have been trials to produce human cheese, and custard from human milk, as an alternative to weaning.

 Bodybuilders

 While there is no scientific evidence that shows that breast milk is advantageous for adults, according to several 2015 news sources, breast milk is being used by bodybuilders for its nutritional value.
-In a February 2015 ABC News article, one former competitive body builder said, "It isn't common, but I've known people who have done this.
+In a February 2015 ABC News article, one former competitive bodybuilder said, "It isn't common, but I've known people who have done this.
 It's certainly talked about quite a bit on the bodybuilding forums on the Internet."
 Calling bodybuilders "a strange breed of individuals", he said, "Even if this type of thing is completely unsupported by research, they're prone to gym lore and willing to give it a shot if there is any potential effect."
 At the time the article was written, in the U.S., the price of breast milk procured from milk banks that pasteurize the milk, and have expensive quality and safety controls, was about 10 $/USoz, and the price in the alternative market online, bought directly from mothers, ranges from 1–4 $/USoz, compared to cow's milk at about 3.44 $/USgal.

-Erotic lactation
+Lactophilia

+Milk is being used as a fetish, loaded with cultural symbolism, employed as such and sometimes purchased as a sexual fetish.

-For sexual purposes, some couples have decided to induce lactation outside a pregnancy through a practice called "Erotic lactation".
+Erotic lactation is the broader practice.
+For that purpose some couples decide to even induce lactation outside a pregnancy.